jsgoller1/c-programming-language/README.md

   * "Completed, but..."
     * 3.3, but not as cleanly as @robot-dreams 's [solution](https://gist.github.com/robot-dreams/34d10248bc474f5a4312fa72e325656a).
 * Ch.
 4:
+  * "Completed, but..."
+    * Any exercise not listed in chapter 4 was moved to the `reverse-polish-notation` directory; I re-architected the program to be more robust and implemented several of the solutions to exercises as part of the entire program.
   * Skipped
     * 4.10, because I completely re-architected the RPN calculator to loosely couple and more robustly handle parsing, lexing, and token handling; a solution involving parsing the entire string either would require 1) tightly-recoupling these  things so that in one loop you can handle the entire string, determining symbols and pushing it to the stack, or 2) having an intermediary data structure similar to the ungetch() buffer.
   * "Completed, but..."